Paranasal Sinus and Nasal Cavity Cancer Library

 Being exposed to certain chemicals or dust in the workplace can increase the risk of paranasal sinus and nasal cavity cancer.

-Anything that increases your chance of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop paranasal sinus and nasal cavity cancer, and it will develop in people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
 Risk factors for paranasal sinus and nasal cavity cancer include the following:

 - Being exposed to certain workplace chemicals or dust, such as those found in the following jobs: